User Journeys Are Spirals, Not Lines

 Time: The Missing Dimension

 For too long, we have treated time as a scheduling tool.
 It sits at the margins of our strategies, such as campaign calendars, drip sequences, and remarketing windows.
-We talk about timing, but not about time itself as something that shapes human behaviour.
+We talk about timing , but not about time itself as something that shapes human behaviour.

+Time is not a variable to be managed.
+It is the frame inside which everything happens.
 The rhythms of work, care, fatigue, place, and platform structure, when and how people can engage.
 No campaign calendar can smooth those rhythms into a single, universal timeline.
 However, that is precisely what linear models try to do.
+They fail because they are not built to hold what is real.

 Anthropology Helped Me See It